Before you receive your first pension payment, you can make a number of choices

 If you opt for the high-low arrangement, you will first have more and later less pension income.
 With the high-low arrangement you can influence the amount of your pension in a certain period.

-Six months before the date of retirement you will receive the 'Almost retired'-information package.
-In the information package you can read how you can make choices in the Pension Planner on MijnPPF.
+Six months before your retirement date, you will receive a letter with information about applying for your pension.
+This letter explains how you can make choices in the Pension Planner on MijnPPF.
 You make your choices final by printing and signing the printout of your choices in the Pension Planner.
-You will also find a number of forms in the information package.
+The letter also includes a number of forms.
 You must return these forms to us together with the printout.
 We can then award your pension and you will receive your first pension payment.

 I'm almost retiring.
 What should I do?